POSYDON-code/POSYDON/docs/_source/components-overview/pop_syn/single_star.rst

   * - ``Core_H_burning``
     - The star is burning hydrogen in its core.
   * - ``Shell_H_burning``
-    - The star is burning hydrogen in its shell.
+    - The star is burning hydrogen in a shell.
   * - ``Core_He_burning``
     - The star is burning helium in its core.
   * - ``Central_He_depleted``
-    - The star has depleted helium in its core.
+    - The star has a helium depleted core.
   * - ``Shell_He_burning``
-    - The star is burning helium in its shell.
+    - The star is burning helium in a shell.
   * - ``Core_C_burning``
     - The star is burning carbon in its core.
   * - ``Central_C_depletion``
-    - The star has depleted carbon in its core.
+    - The star has a carbon depleted core.

 .. list-table:: Additional States
   :header-rows: 1